aschuhardt/RogueLikeFrameworkExample/README.md

 # Setup
 1. Build solution
-2. Copy all of the .dll files and the "Config" and "Typeset" folders to root directory of new project.
+2. Copy the "Config" and "Typeset" folders to root directory of new project, and set their contents to copy to the output directory.
-3. Set all of the files you just copied over to "Copy to Output Directory" -> "Copy if Newer".
 4. Add a project reference to the library RoguePanda.dll
 5. Set the "DefaultModule" value in config.json to match the fully-qualified name of the class you'd like to load on startup.
  - i.e. "MyApplication.modules.MainModule"